MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Migrate your labels in Azure Information Protection so that you can use them as sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).

-After the migration, manage and publish these labels from the Office 365 Security & Compliance Center, or the Microsoft 365 security center and the Microsoft 365 compliance center.
+After the migration, manage and publish these labels from one of the following admin centers: The Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 compliance center.
 These labels can be used by the Azure Information Protection unified labeling client.
 If you continue to use the Azure Information Protection client (classic), this client continues to download labels with the Azure Information Protection policy from the Azure portal.

 Before you read detailed instructions about how to migrate your labels, you might find the following frequently asked questions useful: